 KWMC and Eight approached us for help with developing the talents of their team, recognising their skillset and growing their experience in the creative sector.

-“Working alongside Ollie, Harry and Becky has been a tremendous help for improving all aspects of my web development skills, particularly regarding effective communication with both clients and colleagues, and creating a sleek user experience.
+“Working alongside Ollie and Becky has been a tremendous help for improving all aspects of my digital skills, particularly regarding effective communication with both clients and colleagues, and creating a sleek user experience.
 The atmosphere at the Deckchair office is very relaxed and friendly, and I never hesitate to ask questions because the whole team are very willing to share their combined expertise!”

 George Hieron – Web Developer at Eight

-“Over the last year, Ollie, Becky and Harry have worked with young professionals involved in Eight, Knowle West Media Centre’s creative agency.
+“Over the last year, Ollie and Becky have worked with young professionals involved in Eight, Knowle West Media Centre’s creative agency.
 Deckchair have been really supportive of Eight and given members of the Eight team a valuable insight into working in the digital industry and the opportunity to hone their skills.”

 Jen Rolfe, Knowle West Media Centre